Maritime Washington National Heritage Area

 A variety of groups, from heritage societies to ports to Native American tribes and intertribal organizations, have worked diligently to protect and celebrate our living maritime heritage.
 However, many of those groups have also struggled to maintain volunteer support, raise funds, and build sustainable organizations.
 Individual groups believe that telling a bigger story—one that brings together old and new, the Pacific and Puget Sound, large craft and small—will engage more of the public and better share the history, drama and excitement of our maritime stories.
 Accordingly, Washington’s maritime heritage community has banded together and for the past several years have been working to achieve a new designation for Washington’s maritime resources as a National Heritage Area, stretching along Washington’s saltwater coastline from Grays Harbor County to the Canadian border.

-In February 2019, this long fight for designation achieved a stunning victory when the Congress passed the Natural Resources Management Act, the largest public lands bill in over a decade, which included the official designation of the Maritime Washington National Heritage Area.
+In February 2019, this long fight for designation achieved a stunning victory when the Congress passed the John Dingell, Jr. Conservation, Management and Recreation Act, the largest public lands bill in over a decade, which included the official designation of the Maritime Washington National Heritage Area (MW-NHA).
 The Washington Trust for Historic Preservation is named as the local coordinating entity for the program and we are excited to work with our partners to capitalize on the new designation!

 Maritime Washington National Heritage Area Celebration

-The Washington Trust for Historic Preservation was proud to join the Washington State Department of Archaeology & Historic Preservation, Congressman Derek Kilmer, and representatives from the offices of Senator Patty Murray, Senator Maria Cantwell, and Congressman Denny Heck at Foss Waterway Seaport in Tacoma on August 29 for a celebration of the new Maritime Washington National Heritage Area.
+The Washington Trust for Historic Preservation was proud to join the Washington State Department of Archaeology & Historic Preservation, Congressman Derek Kilmer, and representatives from the offices of Senator Patty Murray, Senator Maria Cantwell, and Congressman Denny Heck at Foss Waterway Seaport in Tacoma on August 29 for a celebration of the new MW-NHA.
 As the designated local coordinating entity for the new National Heritage Area, we look forward to working with partners across Washington’s saltwater coastlines to tell the unique story of our state’s maritime heritage.
 Check out a few photos from the event!

 Stay in the loop!